- Feature Description

 database/nodes/X is renamed to

-X.policy-<oldpolicy>-<timestamp>, which would then be deleted eventually.
-To back out of an inadvertent policy change you could remove the new node directory and rename the backup one, after having reset the polling policy associated with the node.)
+X.policy-<oldpolicy>-<timestamp>, which will then be deleted eventually.
+To back out of an inadvertent policy change you could remove the new node directory and rename the backup one, after having reset the polling policy associated with the node).

 Configure a Polling Policy

 From the NMIS8 home dashboard using the top menu bar navigate to Setup -> Polling Policy.
 This will render the 'Polling Policy' overview window.
-From this this window polling polices may be added, viewed and deleted.
+From this window polling policies may be added, viewed and deleted.